 In my previous article, I started asking, and answering, the question… why go Ketogenic?

-Ketogenic diet is a low carb, high fat diet.
+A ketogenic diet is a low carb, high-fat diet.
 Is it really healthy?
 Well, so far, after nearly a year, it has been good for me.

 I have had diabetes for about 25 years now.

 When I was first diagnosed

 When I was first diagnosed with diabetes, my wife and I went to classes to learn how to cook and how to eat to control diabetes.
 Frankly, what we were taught did not really work.
 When I ate the way I was taught, my blood sugar numbers were still high.
 Yes, the numbers were improved compared to when I did nothing, but they were still very bad.
 Frankly, after trying hard to eat right and not seeing any good results, I just gave up on it.

 Over the years, I tried several more times to get diabetes under control, but never successfully.